Explainer: Why Universal Public Housing Is NOT The Same As Social Housing

 Universal Public Housing - Designed For Balanced Communities

 UP Housing, or Universal Public Housing, is a model of housing that would be open to everyone that is in need of a home, regardless of their income.
 Retail workers, pensioners, teachers, students, unemployed workers, builders, nurses and every other occupation would live side by side in UP Housing developments.
-This sort of mixed-income housing would create balanced communities and end the stigma associated with the failed model of ‘social housing’.

 UP Housing would provide people with the absolute security of tenure that they are denied in the private rental sector.
 This could include inter-generational tenancies in a mature UP Housing system.
-Security of tenure is essential for people to make important decisions about work, creches, schools and other life decisions.
-It also helps create stable, long-term communities.
+Security of tenure is essential for people to make important decisions about work, crèches, schools and other life decisions.
+It also helps to create stable, long-term communities.

 Those on higher incomes would pay a higher rent than those on lower rents, but nobody would pay more than they can afford.
-Unlike the private rental sector rents would also rise and fall with the income and stage-of-life of the tenant.
+Unlike the private rental sector, rents would also rise and fall with the income and stage-of-life of the tenant.
 For example the rent of a tenant would drop during a period of unemployment or illness.
 Similarly, the rent of a tenant would drop if a tenant returned to education or training for a period of time.

-Unlike the private sector UP Housing developments would be designed and built to facilitate balanced communities, not maximum profits.
+Unlike the private sector, UP Housing developments would be designed and built to facilitate balanced communities, not maximum profits.
 This means that developments would include different housing types and sizes to suit all ages, family sizes and needs.
 Tenants could voluntarily move to larger or smaller homes within the same area, dependent on their stage of life and needs.
 This would be done without the stress and costs associated with buying and selling homes in the private sector.

 UP Housing would see the state building hundreds of thousands of new homes and buying up hundreds of thousands of existing homes.
 This ‘build and buy’ programme would address the overall lack of housing supply and help to create a better social mix within our current housing stock.

-While the creation of new system of UP Housing will require significant state investment in the short term, it will be largely self-funded by the rent generated from mixed income tenants over the entire life-cylcle of a home.
+While the creation of a new system of UP Housing will require significant state investment in the short term, it will be largely self-funded by the rent generated from mixed income tenants over the entire life-cycle of a home.
 The calculation of those rents would be linked to construction, maintenance and financing costs as well as the income and circumstances of the tenant.
-UP Housing would also bring an end to the squandering of billions of euros of public monies on the temporary rental of emergency accommodation and homes from the private sector.
+UP Housing would also bring an end to the squandering of billions of euro of public monies on the temporary rental of emergency accommodation and homes from the private sector.

 The wider indirect economic benefits of UP Housing would be significant if not easily calculable.
-The inherent boom / bust nature of the private housing market and the threat that this represents to the construction sector and the wider economy would be moderated by the creation of a permanent state-backed house building programme.
+The inherent boom/bust nature of the private housing market and the threat that this represents to the construction sector and the wider economy would be moderated by the creation of a permanent state-backed house building programme.
 Wage pressures on private and public sector workers would be moderated as workers would no longer be subject to ever-increasing rents and house prices.
 Monies that would otherwise be used to pay extortionate private rent or over-priced mortgages would instead be used by UP Housing tenants to boost the real economy.

 The social benefits of UP Housing would be transformative for Irish society.
 Millions of men, women and children would be provided with the secure and affordable homes that the current system denies them.
 The stability of a ‘forever home’ is a prerequisite for putting down roots and the development of a stable community.
 Affordable rents would reduce the financial pressure on families, allowing for better work-life balances.
 The ending of segregated ‘social housing’ would create more stable communities and help break down existing class barriers.